 \subsection{Background and Earlier Results}

-This section provides a brief summary of the results obtained in \cite{GM1, GM2, GM3, Kuz} along with some background materials for the convenience of the reader.
+This section provides a brief overview of the results obtained in \cite{GM1, GM2, GM3, Kuz} along with some background materials for the convenience of the reader.

-Let us introduce the mathematical setting for our article.
-Our one-particle base space, denote by $\mathfrak{h}:= L^2(\rr^3, dx )$, is a complex separable Hilbert space endowed with the inner product $\inprod{\cdot}{\cdot}_{\mathfrak{h}}$ which is linear in the second variable and conjugate linear (or anti-linear) in the first variable \footnote{This is the physicists' inner product.}.
+Let us introduce the mathematical setting for our work.
+The one-particle base space, denote by $\mathfrak{h}:= L^2(\rr^3, dx )$, is a complex separable Hilbert space endowed with the inner product $\inprod{\cdot}{\cdot}_{\mathfrak{h}}$ that is linear in the second variable and conjugate linear (or anti-linear) in the first variable \footnote{This is the physicists' inner product.}.

 We define the \emph{bosonic Fock space over $\mathfrak{h}$} to be the closure of

 with respect to the norm induced by the \emph{Fock inner product}